6 Strategies to Find Last-Minute Getaways

 Is it possible to find cheap flights for last-minute getaway deals?
-Yes, it is, if you know how.
-Check out these six strategies to find last-minute getaways for destinations in the U.S. and around the world.
+Yes, it is.
+Here are six strategies to find last-minute getaways for destinations in the U.S. and around the world.

 1. Compare fares

 Compare airfares on a fare search site: This simple, basic strategy to finding the cheapest tickets really works.
 Unfortunately, some people will never know this because they go directly to a favorite airline site because it “always has the best deal.”
 It doesn’t.
-No single airline always has the best deal, so if you don’t compare, you could pay too much.
+No single airline always has the best price, so if you don’t compare, you could pay too much.
 Maybe even way too much.

 2. Look for cheap destinations

 3. Fly cheap days

-Avoid Fridays and Sundays: The cheapest days to fly are usually Tuesday, Wednesday and Saturday while the most expensive days are usually Fridays and Saturdays.
+Avoid Fridays and Sundays: The cheapest days to fly within the U.S. are usually Tuesday, Wednesday and Saturday while the most expensive days are usually Friday and Saturday.
 Notice we say ‘usually’ because this is not always true, but a relatively cheap getaway itinerary might be a Saturday departure and a Tuesday or Wednesday return, or flip it to a Tuesday or Wednesday departure and Saturday return.
 Tip: For international flights, weekdays are generally cheaper than weekends.

 4. Flexibility matters

-Check prices for connecting flights: You can sometimes save as much as 50% or more on your flight by adding a stop to your route, especially on long-haul flights.
-Airlines often factor in a ‘convenience fee’ for non-stops which most of us happily pay but if you don’t mind a longer travel day, you could save big.
-Just be sure to compare the prices for non-stops and connecting flights so you know for certain which one is cheaper, and if the connecting flight is cheaper, make sure you save enough to make up for the inconvenience.
+Check prices for connecting flights: You can sometimes save 50% or more on a flight by adding a stop, especially on long-haul flights.
+Airlines often factor in a ‘convenience fee’ for non-stops which most of us happily pay but – if you don’t mind a longer travel day – adding a stop could save you money.
+Tip: Be sure to compare the prices for nonstop and connecting flights so you know for certain which one is cheaper, and if the connecting flight is cheaper, make sure you save enough to make up for the inconvenience.

 5. Delay trips